Romageek/alx-pre_course/README.md

 My first readme
-I'm on my to becoming a software engineer
+I'm on my way to becoming a software engineer